 Is bone marrow a common allergen?

 Bone marrow is not a common food allergen.
 In theory any food can cause an allergic reaction, so watch closely while your babies are eating.
 Serve a small amount when introducing the food for the first few times.
 If your baby has no adverse reaction, slowly increase the serving size over time.

 How do you prepare bone marrow for babies with baby-led weaning?

-6 to 12 months: Spread roasted bone marrow (recipe below) on bread, thin rice cakes, or baby crackers.
+6 to 12 months old: Spread roasted bone marrow (see recipe) on bread, thin rice cakes, or baby crackers.
 You may also whip roasted bone marrow with breast milk or formula and/or mix into other foods, such as mashed potatoes.
 Don’t go crazy though: a little goes a long way!

-12 to 24 months: Slather roasted bone marrow on bread with thick crusts, such as sourdough, and give your toddler the time to really work at chewing and tearing.
+12 to 24 months old: Slather roasted bone marrow on bread with thick crusts, such as sourdough, and give your toddler the time to really work at chewing and tearing.
 Roasted bone marrow can also be spread atop roasted veggies and other foods to boost the fat content.